Athozs/hass-environment-variable/README.md

 The only way to check environment variable is to access it through Python code inside another integration.

-Environment variables are displayed in debug logs, you need to enable logs with debug level (you should revert to info level then):
+Environment variables are displayed in debug logs, you need to enable logs with level `debug` (you should revert to level `info` then):

 ```yaml
 # configuration.yaml